Reviews You Can Rely On

 Our Top Picks

-By Maggie Nichols, Rob Gaedtke, Jeremy Benson, and Zach Wick ⋅ Apr 11, 2024
+By Maggie Nichols, Rob Gaedtke, Jeremy Benson, and Zach Wick ⋅ Sep 26, 2024

 The Best Sunglasses for 2024

-Are you looking for the best of the best sunglasses?
+Are you on the hunt for the best sunglasses?
 Our top gear experts have spent years testing hundreds of the best sunglasses for every possible sunny adventure.
 We've gotten nitty gritty and super specific with our testing, diving deep into cycling shades, sunnies for sports performance, expensive stylish glasses, and budget-minded options.
 Over the years, we've worn them across the globe and through all kinds of adventures.
 We've kayaked at the equator, dog sledded at the North Pole, careened down mountain biking trails through the forest, climbed shining granite faces out west, and driven across the entire US and back.
 Whether you're searching for a pair to keep you protected and stylish or the ones that will stay on your head during your next 100-mile race, we've got you covered.

 Best Sunglasses for Women